nophead/NopSCADlib/readme.md

 ---
 <a name="tubings"></a>
 ## Tubings
 Tubing and sleeving.
 The internal diameter can be forced to stretch it over something.
+A path can be specified, otherwise it is just straight with the specified length.

 [vitamins/tubings.scad](vitamins/tubings.scad) Object definitions.